 Cell Function Research Team

-Uncovering the regulatory network underlying plant organ growth and regeneration
+Uncovering and utilizing the regulatory network underlying plant organ growth and regeneration

 Keiko Sugimoto Ph.D.